fabiodimarco/torch-levenberg-marquardt/README.md

 - $\large f\left(x_i, W\right)$ represents the model output for input $\large x_i$ and parameters $\large W$,
 - $\large N$ is the number of data points.

-In what follows, the Gauss–Newton algorithm will be derived from Newton's method for function optimization via an approximation.
+In what follows, the Gauss-Newton algorithm will be derived from Newton's method for function optimization via an approximation.
 The recurrence relation for Newton's method for minimizing a function $\large S$ of parameters $\large W$ is:

 $$